 After flying into the quaint town of Gaspé, we took a scenic drive along Route 132, which eventually brought us to Parc national de la Gaspésie.
 Timing was perfect, it happened to be during one of the biggest winter storms of the season.
-Pulling up to the Gîte du Mont-Albert I was in awe.
+Pulling up to the Gîte du Mont-Albert hotel, I was in awe.
 The sky cleared up and the now visible mountain landscape took me by surprise, far exceeding my expectations.
 We met up with the owner Stephane from Ski Chic-Chocs and got briefed on what to expect over the next couple days.

 Before this trip I had never done any ski touring; needless to say, you really appreciate every turn you get after skinning up a mountain multiple times!
-It is also a great way to stay fit and active during the winter months.
+It’s also a great way to stay fit and active during the winter months.
 Our guides from Ski Chic-Chocs did a great job of making sure our group was safe and kept the motivation high.
 Having an informative and knowledgeable guide to show us the best spots on the mountain was incredibly helpful and highly recommended for safety reasons.
 If you don't ski you can rent snowshoes and explore the plethora of trails throughout the park; be sure to keep an eye out for deer, moose and caribou!

 The next leg of our trip took us to the small charismatic town of Murdochville where we had rented a house for two days with a local company, Chic-Chac.
-Back in the day the town was a thriving mining community; now it is a prime destination for skiers who give the town its charm.
-After settling in we met with the group at the dinner hall where all meals are home cooked and served family style.
+Back in the day the town was a thriving mining community; now it’s a prime destination for skiers who give the town its charm.
+After settling in, we met with the group at the dinner hall where all meals are home cooked and served family style.
 I loved this because everyone got a chance to connect, get to know each other and reminisce during breakfast, lunch and dinner on how epic each day was.